BroboticsForever/capstone/README.md

     $ grunt -f

-  Alternatively, when not using `grunt` you can run:
+  Alternatively, when not using `grunt` you can run this from the main directory:

     $ node server